 F4 - approach depends on the B and C components

-The asymptomatic vertebral artery injury has not shown to hinder the operative management of the subluxations.
+The asymptomatic vertebral artery injury has not been shown to hinder the operative management of the subluxations.
 The use of aspirin is recommended in the post-operative period.
 There is still no shared consensus for managing symptomatic vertebral artery injuries associated with traumatic cervical spine subluxations.

-Pseudo-subluxation associate with an absent cervical pedicle.
+Pseudo-subluxation associated with an absent cervical pedicle.

 The subluxation of the cervical spine and the associated complications can have negative impacts on patients’ functionality and their quality of life.
-Most of the patients with poor neurological status are dependent upon their care-providers even for their activities of daily living.
+Most of the patients with poor neurological status are dependent upon their care providers even for their activities of daily living.